sonntagsgesicht/businessdate/HOWTO.rst

 Moving dates away from weekend or holidays requires holidays

-If no holidays are give the :attr:`BusinessDate.DEFAULT_HOLIDAYS` are used.
+If no holidays are give the |BusinessDate.DEFAULT_HOLIDAYS| are used.
 They can be set on demand.

 By default those are the :ref:`TARGET holidays <target_holidays>`.